MPs have unhindered rights to express views in Parliament: LS Speaker Birla | Law-Order

 - India

-Lok Sabha Speaker Om Birla on Sunday said all lawmakers enjoy the ''unhindered right'' to express their views in Parliament, making a strong rebuttal of Rahul Gandhi's recent claims that the opposition was not allowed to speak in the House.
+Lok Sabha Speaker Om Birla on Sunday asserted that all lawmakers enjoy the ''unhindered right'' to express their views in Parliament, days after Congress leader Rahul Gandhi's claim that opposition MPs were not allowed to speak in the House.

 Birla was addressing the 146th Assembly of the Inter-Parliamentary Union in Manama, Bahrain.